 AUSTIN (KXAN) — Winter weather is expected to sweep through Central Texas all the way through the weekend and into next week.
-Temperatures could be dropping into the single digits and bring the potential for ice and snow across Central Texas.
+Temperatures could be dropping into near-freezing digits across Central Texas.

-To help you prepare, KXAN spoke with some Central Texas experts for some tips to help you and your family with what is to come.
+To help you prepare, KXAN spoke with some Central Texas experts for some tips to help you and your family.

 Your electricity: Prepare yourself

 The main thing they’ll be watching for is the impact on trees near power lines.
-The weather to come could bring the potential for rain mixing with sleet, freezing rain or snow, which could weigh down tree limbs — thus possibly causing power outages.
+The weather could bring the potential for rain mixing with sleet and freezing rain, which could weigh down tree limbs — thus possibly causing power outages.

 However, Herber offered some tips for those who could be impacted: